Intellectual Property Legal Services

 - A final determination will be issued by the Board within one-year of institution of an IPR proceeding.

 - Post Grant Review (PGR) – Challenge the patentability of one or more claims in a patent on a broad array of grounds, including prior art patents and printed publications, indefiniteness and enablement.
-A PGR petition must be filed on or prior to the date that is 9 months after the grant of the patent or issuance of a reissue patent.
+A PGR petition must be filed on or prior to the date that is nine months after the grant of the patent or issuance of a reissue patent.
 A final determination will be issued by the Board within one-year of institution of a PGR proceeding.

 - Covered Business Method (CBM) Proceeding – Allows a named defendant in a lawsuit relating to a business method to challenge the enforceability of the patent claims.